GormTheWyrm/Note-Taker-BckEnd/README.md

 do not understand what they want with a "*" route.
 App goes to the homepage without a "/" route and "*" route just breaks it ... so I left "*" route commented out what to google for the "*" route?

+Need to fix readme

+Need to figure out how to deploy on heroku...